33 Things to Do in Minneapolis in Winter (2024)

 Theodore Wirth Regional Park has a variety of fat tire bike trails in Minneapolis that are also shared with snowshoers and hikers.

-Free Activities in Minneapolis in Winter
+Free Things to Do in Minneapolis in Winter

 Below you’ll find some of the best things to keep you busy during the winter months that won’t cost you any money.